pyrogram/pyrogram/docs/source/resources/Plugins.rst

 Plugins
 =======

-Pyrogram embeds an **automatic** and lightweight plugin system that is meant to greatly simplify the organization of large projects and to provide a way for creating pluggable components that can be **easily shared** across different Pyrogram applications with **minimal boilerplate code**.
+Pyrogram embeds an **automatic** and lightweight plugin system that is meant to further simplify the organization of large projects and to provide a way for creating pluggable components that can be **easily shared** across different Pyrogram applications with **minimal boilerplate code**.